Welcome to BreachBoard!

 If CIRT is already active, you will be given a red 'Stop Continuous Attacks' button instead.
 When clicked, you'll also get a prompt for contact information.
 If there is a concern or question that caused you to stop CIRT's attack cycle, enter your contact information and someone from the BreachBits Team will contact you to address it.

 The button on the right gives you the ability to request an on-demand attack, which gives you the ability to execute realistic (but benign) attacks at a time of your choosing, to check or verify that your security controls on a particular computer or server are working as expected and will detect and disrupt an attack.
-More about this feature can be found in an upcoming blog post.
+Read more about Attack on Demand.

 Below the control options on the BreachBoard is where customers can find the results of CIRT's reconnaissance, scanning and attack assessments of your organization, and key insights into your attack surface.
 At the top, you'll find the totals of of the key aspects of your attack surface for your reference.